EvanDaley/Three.js-M4NG0-Framework-DEPRECATED/readme.md

 npm run deploy
 ```
 Then, on github, go into your repo settings->pages and choose `gh-pages` as the branch (and save!).

+## FAQ
+#### How do I add M4NG0 to an existing project?
+This is doable, but a bit of work.
+- Bring over the whole src folder, static folder, and webpack config.
+- Then add a canvas to your html with the id: `m4ng0-canvas`.